A statistical framework for analyzing shape in a time series of random geometric objects: Framework

-Roughly speaking, we think of $M$ as a parameter space and the images in $M'$ as representing the geometric object of interest.
-For example, $M'$ could be an ambient Euclidean space or a compact Riemannian manifold parametrized by a function whose ``slices" at time $t$ represent the geometric objects of interest.
-In these cases, $M$ could coincide with $M'$ or could be the domain of a function parametrizing the points of the underlying geometric objects.
-We emphasize that our formulation as a metric space-valued process contrasts with existing literature on TDA.
-In existing methods, one assumes that point clouds arise from sampling according to a pre-specified distribution $\mathcal{P}$ supported on the latent (and fixed) underlying topological space $M$.
-Apart from notable exceptions, \cite{oa17,k11}, the sampling regime is generally assumed iid and $\mathcal{P}$ is taken as the uniform distribution on $M$.
-In contrast, in our setup, for each fixed $t, T$, a realization of $\mb{X}_{t,T}$ is itself a metric subspace of the space of bounded functions from $M$ to $M^\prime$, and arises according to the (unknown) law of the process on the cartesian product of $S=C(M,M^\prime)$.
-The point clouds $({\tilde{\mb{X}}}^n_{t,T})$ as defined in \eqref{eq:pointcl} arise by observing the functions discretely on the domain of definition, possibly subject to measurement error.
-The above formulation in terms of a function-valued stochastic process has several advantages compared to existing TDA literature as it allows for natural incorporation of (i) nonstationary temporal and spatial dependence (ii) irregular noisy sampling on the domain of definition (ii) analysis of non-asymptotic bounds and convergence rates.
+Our formulation as a metric space-valued process contrasts with the literature on geometric data analysis.
+In existing methods, the point clouds arise from sampling according to a pre-specified distribution $\mathcal{P}$ supported on a \textit{fixed} latent underlying topological space $\mb{M}$.
+Apart from notable exceptions \citep[][]{oa17,k11}, the sampling regime is assumed iid and $\mathcal{P}$ is taken as the uniform distribution on $\mb{M}$.
+In our setup, a realization of $\mb{X}_{t}$ is itself a metric subspace of the space of bounded functions from $M$ to $M^\prime$, and arises according to the (unknown) law of a function-valued stochastic process.
+This formulation not only naturally incorporates (nonstationary) temporal and spatial dependence, but also allows us to view the actual atoms of the ensemble of point clouds as originating from a source of randomness, either on the parameter space or the image space.
+In addition, it enables a comprehensive analysis of non-asymptotic bounds and convergence rates.

-To capture the shape and topological features of these latent processes via the corresponding ensemble of point clouds, we require qualitiative multi-scale shape descriptors.
-We will focus here on \textit{persistent homology} for which the essentials are provided next.
-However, our framework applies to a variety of stable shape descriptors.
+To capture the shape of these latent processes via the corresponding ensemble of point clouds, we can work with any shape descriptor that is {\em stable}, in a precise sense.